thekatia/Bali-Community-Overview/README.md

-# Nyani
+# Bali Community
-Nyani is community project with the intention of a global community, and living in harmony with nature.
+Bali Community is community project with the intention of a global community, and living in harmony with nature.

 # Why
 Community living is going to make the world a better place.
 We belive that this experiement is going to show the future for a better society for all.